akb825/DeepSea/modules/Scene/SceneLighting/README.md

 	* `ambientIntensity`: the intensity of the ambient light, which multiplies the color.
 Defaults to 0.
 	* `srgb`: true to treat all color values as sRGB values to be converted to linear space.
 Defaults to `false`.

+## Item Lists

+The following item list types are provided with the members that are expected:
+* `"LightSetPrepare"`:
+	* `lightSets`: array of light set names to prepare.
+	* `intensityThreshold`: the threshold below which the light is considered out of view.
+If unset this will use the default.

 ## Instance Data

 The following instance data types are provided with the members that are expected:

 * `"InstanceForwardLightData"`:
-	* `variableGroupDescName`: string name for the shader variable group to use.
+	* `variableGroupDesc`: string name for the shader variable group to use.
-	* `lightSetName`: string name of the light set to use.
+	* `lightSet`: string name of the light set to use.